 It looks like J.J.
 Abrams actually got to make his.

 When Star Wars: The Force Awakens came out in 2015, begging questions about where Snoke came from and dedicating entire scenes to idly wondering about Rey’s lineage, I assumed writer/director/producer J.J.
 Abrams didn’t have a plan for those threads, because J.J.
 Abrams never has a plan.
 He only has mystery boxes, which usually contain bombs that blow up in other filmmakers’ faces.
-But after mass fan dissatisfaction with The Last Jedi, it came out that Abrams actually did have a plan in this case.
+But after mass fan dissatisfaction with The Last Jedi, it came out that Abrams actually did have a plan for two more sequels in this case.

 I never would have believed it until I’d seen it, but he clearly wasn’t bluffing, because he’s filmed both of them here.
 Star Wars: The Rise of Skywalker is clearly two stories spliced together, resulting in a movie that feels truncated to the point of incoherence despite being 142 minutes long.
 If you’re not wide awake and ready to keep up with this movie, it could easily slip into an overwhelming and utterly meaningless stream of noise and lights.
 It feels fast-forwarded, like a theatrical experiment for that awful Netflix 1.5x speed feature.
 Rey’s grueling odyssey across the galaxy, in which she struggles with Shakespearean temptation and doubt, is abbreviated into a quick and weirdly intense jaunt in which she seems personally unstable for being so shaken in such a short amount of time.